mdscheuerell/muti/README.md

 `muti` is an `R` package that computes the mutual information (MI) between two discrete random variables *X* and *Y*.

-You can install the development version with
+You can install the development version using `devtools`.

     if(!require("devtools")) {
       install.packages("devtools")